 A Beka publishes health courses that are intended to be used along with their science courses.

 Discovering God's World, fourth edition (Grade 1)

 The book can be used on its own without a teacher's guide.
-However, there are lesson plans for it within Homeschool History, Science, and Health 1 Curriculum Lesson Plans.
+However, there are lesson plans for it within the Homeschool History, Science, and Health 1: Curriculum/Lesson Plans book.
 The lesson plans include answer keys.